 Take advantage of your employer’s plan

 Does your employer offer a 401k?
 If so, you need to be contributing to that!
 That’s especially true if they provide 401k matching.
 This means they’ll double a specified percentage of what you contribute — more free money!

 Open an IRA

 One easy way to invest without too much stress is opening an IRA.
-You can contribute to this whenever you have extra cash on hand, up to a total of $6,000 a year.
+You can contribute to this whenever you have extra cash on hand, up to a total of $7,000 a year, according to the IRS.

 Investing outcome examples

 You might not be able to invest a ton at first, especially if you have larger loan payments.
 But that’s ok, because every little bit counts when you give it time to compound!